-i.
 General Principles

-The Statement of Accounts provides a true and fair view of the Council's transactions for the 2015/16 financial year and its financial position at the year end of 31 March 2016.
+The Statement of Accounts provides a true and fair view of the Council's transactions for the 2016/17 financial year and its financial position at the year end of 31 March 2017.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015 which require the accounts to be prepared in accordance with proper accounting practices.
-These practices comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 and the Service Reporting Code of Practice 2015/16 (SeRCOP), supported by International Financial Reporting Standards (IFRS).
+These practices comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16, supported by International Financial Reporting Standards (IFRS).